 What you need to know to get startedUrban forest leaders never have enough money to grow and care for city trees.
 Carbon credits may provide a new source of revenue to fill the gaps.

 Location is key.
-First, projects must be located in one or more of the following urban areas:
+Projects must be located in one or more of the following areas listed below, to qualify.
+Additionally, we offer a searchable urban area eligibility story map, here.

 - Urban area per U.S. Census Bureau maps